daerduoCarey/where2act/code/README.md

     bash scripts/run_gen_offline_data.sh

 By default, this file generates data for all categories under the *pushing* primitive action.
+And this will take a long time.
+You would need to distribute the data generation process across multiple machines.
 You can modify the content of the above file to generate data for different settings.

 Please modify the `num_epochs` for generating different data amount and `num_processes` for the number of CPU cores to use.